Everything You Need to Know About Google My Business Posts

 Post Follow Welcome Offer on GMaps App Listing

-Product posts encourage you to highlight specific products and merchandise that your business sells.
+Products encourage you to highlight specific merchandise or services that your business sells.
 These Post types even earn their own navigation heading in mobile search results.
+Every Product Post goes into your Products section and in addition to the CTA button they have a Call button as well that uses the listings Primary Phone Number.

-Image/Video: Showcase the Product by sharing an image of the exact product you’re promoting (if possible), you could also add a GIF, or 30 second video (max upload size is 100 mb).
+Image/Video: Showcase the Product by sharing one image of the exact product you’re promoting (if possible), you could also add a GIF, or 30 second video (max upload size is 100 mb).

 Product Name (Required): You have up to 58 characters with spaces for your merchandise name which gives the post a bold title/heading and makes it more eye catching.

-Price (Optional): You can add the exact dollar amount or click the range slider to put a minimum to maximum amount.
+Price (Optional): You can add a fixed dollar amount or click the range slider to put a minimum to maximum amount.
 You also have the option to leave this area blank and not share a price.

 - Add a button (optional)